Chapter 23 : Ache

 “No, you’re not.”
 Potter shot back, stubborn as ever.
-“Bennett, I—“
+“Bennett—“

 Potter matched my anger, emotion flaring in his gaze.
 “I found you lying on the floor, for fuck’s sake!”

-“I don’t need your help—“
+“I don’t need your lectures right now — "

 “You think I don’t care — ?”

 “I know you don’t!”

-“Jesus Christ, Bennett, you’re my best friend’s sister!”
+“Christ, Bennett, you’re my best friend’s sister!”

-“Or maybe it might be because I’ve known you for five years!”
+“I’ve known you for five years!”

-“Bennett, when are you going to stop acting like a kid and realize that there are people out there who—for some completely unfathomable reason—actually care about you—?“
+Potter gave a harsh, barking laugh.
+"You're oblivious.
+Bennett, when are you going to stop acting like a kid and realize that there are people out there who—for completely unfathomable reasons—actually care about you—?“

-“Oh, and I’m guessing you’re supposed to be one of those “people,” right?”
+“Oh, and I’m guessing you’re one of those 'people'?”

-I snapped my mouth shut, stepping back in shock.
-I knew my feelings were flicking across my face, feelings I wasn’t supposed to show, but I couldn’t help it.
-The air around us pulsed with an unseen energy as Potter and I stared at each other, both of us breathing heavily, our faces flushed.
-It was amazing how we could instantly go from exploding — meteorites bursting, stars combusting — to a sudden, static-filled silence.
+I flinched, snapping my mouth shut.
+I knew my feelings were flicking across my face plain and clear as day, feelings I wasn’t supposed to show to anyone, least of all Potter, but I couldn’t help it.
+The air around us pulsed with an unseen energy as the two of us stared at each other, both breathing heavily, our faces flushed.
+It was amazing how we could instantly go from exploding — meteorites bursting, stars combusting — to a sudden, static silence.